Dublin

 Family unity: Article 9 and 10 Dublin Regulation

 Dutch policy only clarifies how family links are assessed with regard to unaccompanied children.
 In such cases, where possible, the IND uses DNA tests.
 If this option is not available, for example due to family links not being biological, the IND assesses family ties with identifying questions.
-When an applicant does not mention their family members during the interview conducted at the start of the asylum procedure, this can be used against the family members when they wish to invoke the family unity criteria in Articles 8-11 of the Regulation.[8]
+When an applicant does not mention their family members during the interview conducted at the start of the asylum procedure, this can be used against the family members when they wish to invoke the family unity criteria in Articles 8-11 of the Regulation.[10]
 In general, jurisprudence shows that documents are required in order for the IND to establish a family relationship or a marital bond.
-However, even without official documents having been produced, there may be cause for the Secretary of State to should have investigate whether family unity and a stable relationship exist.[9]
-Family unity can also be established from circumstantial evidence.[10]
+However, even without official documents, there may be cause for the State Secretary to be obligated to investigate whether family unity and a stable relationship exist.[11]
+Family unity can also be established from circumstantial evidence.[12]

-Out of the total of 1,781 outgoing take charge requests, only 5 were on the basis of articles 9 and 10 of the Dublin Regulation.[12]
-There were 40 incoming requests, with 20 people actually transferred to the Netherlands.
+Per Eurostat, out of the total of 2,721 outgoing take charge requests in 2023, only 18 were on the basis of articles 9 and 10 of the Dublin Regulation.
+There were 19 incoming requests, with 5 people actually having been transferred to the Netherlands.

 Residence documents or visas: Article 12 Dublin Regulation